martinstnv/challenges/_posts/atomic-javascript.md

 ---
 layout: single
-title: Intigriti’s May XSS Challenge by GrumpingouT
+title: Atomic Javascript
 date: 2021-05-31
 classes: wide
 tags:
   - Intigriti
-  - XSS
   - Challenge
   - GrumpingouT
 ---

-How to execute XSS without letters, parenthesis and quotes?
-Read more to find out!
+How to execute arbitrary code using only the atomic parts of javascript?

 ![share](/assets/images/intigriti/2021/05/share.jpg)